 BMSC 240: Laboratory Techniques

 Provides an introduction of basic techniques in biochemistry, cell biology and microbiology, which serve as a foundation for upper year specialization courses.

 BIOL 472: Animal Behaviour

-Studies concepts in animal behaviour and provides an introduction to the form, control and adaptive significance of animal behaviour.
+Fundamental concepts in animal behaviour.
+An introduction to the form, control and adaptive significance of animal behaviour.

 EVSC 492: Research and Term Paper

-Investigate a problem related to environmental science through this technical writing and communications course.
-Your research will come from electronic and library resources and your original data may be included.
-Your term paper will be written under the guidance of your faculty advisor and you will present your results in a seminar or as a poster.
-Communication skills will be covered early in the course.
+A technical writing and communications course in which the student investigates a problem relevant to Environmental Science.
+The focus will be on literature research using electronic and library resources, but original data may be included.
+A term paper will be written under the guidance of a faculty advisor and results presented in a seminar or as a poster.
+Communication skills will be addressed in a series of lectures early in the course.